On products of K-moduli spaces: Introduction

 The above results allow us to describe fully the K-moduli spaces Fano threefolds of Picard rank $\geq 6$ in Section \ref{sec:Fano threefolds moduli}.
 These are threefolds $X\times Y_{9-n}$, where $X = \pr^1$ and $Y_{9-n} = \mathrm{Bl}_{n}\pr^2$ is the del Pezzo surface of degree 1, 2, 3, 4.
 The Fano threefold $X\times Y_{9-n}$ is a smooth member of family \textnumero 7.1, 8.1, 9.1 and 10.1 when $n = 5$, $6$, $7$, $8$ respectively.
 We obtain a full description of these K-moduli spaces in relation to specific GIT quotients that have been well-studied in previous literature, using Theorem \ref{intro_thm1} and the results of \cite{mabuchi_mukai_1990,odaka_spotti_sun_2016}.
 We also combine our results with the results of \cite{Gallardo_2020, pap22,me_junyan_jesus} to obtain explicit K-moduli wall-crossing descriptions of log Fano pairs $(X\times Y_{9-n}, cD)$, where $D\sim -K_{X\times Y_{9-n}}$, for $n = 5$, $6$, $7$.

 Furthermore, in Section \ref{sec: pairs examples}, we provide examples of higher dimensional wall-crossings for log Fano pairs.
 In \cite{zhou2023shape} the author showed that for log Fano pairs $(X, \sum_{i=1}^kc_iD_i)$, where $D_i\cong_{\Q}-K_X$ and $c_i\in \Q$, there exists a finite wall-chamber decomposition of the K-moduli stack $\M^K_{X, \sum_{i=1}^kc_iD_i}$ (c.f. \cite[Theorem 1.6]{zhou2023shape}).
-Unfortunately, no such explicit examples of wall crossings are known.
-Combining the extended version of Theorem \ref{intro_thm1} for log Fano pairs, and the results of \cite{Gallardo_2018, Gallardo_2020, pap22, me_junyan_jesus}, we provide such an example.
+Until now, the only example of such wall crossings is due to Fujita \cite{Fujita_2021_hyp}, who studied log Fano hyperplane arrangements.
+Combining the extended version of Theorem \ref{intro_thm1} for log Fano pairs, and the results of \cite{Gallardo_2018, Gallardo_2020, pap22, me_junyan_jesus}, we provide a new example of such wall-crossings.
 In particular, we let $X_1\subset \pr^3$ be a del Pezzo surface of degree $3$, and $X_2\subset \pr^4$ be a del Pezzo surface of degree $4$, with hyperplane sections $D_i\sim -K_{X_i}$.
 We consider the product $X = X_1\times X_2$, and the divisor $\mathbf{c}D = c_1D_1\boxtimes c_2D_2 = c_1p_1^*D_1+c_2p_2^*D_2$, where $p_i\colon X\rightarrow X_i$ are the projections.
 Then, we show the following:

 \begin{theorem} For all $c_1$, $c_2$, $\mathbf{c} = (c_1,c_2)$ we have

 and

 \end{theorem}